Sharing Our Lives

 As women of all ages and from different walks of life, there’s much to talk about, such as who are we, and where are we in our lives?
 This is a time to mull over with each other the issues and questions that come up for us in daily life, getting a chance to share and hear the wisdom from within ourselves and each other.
 As we share our joys and concerns, we can count on mutual support and confidentiality.
 Each meeting will be guided by a theme for that session and set of questions designed to use as a springboard for sharing.
 New participants invited to join these monthly meetings at any time.

 Small group of women who would like to be in a Circle together, sharing and listening as each weaves a short (up to 5 minute) story of herself.
-Fall story theme: Do overs.
-Winter Story theme: From There To Here.
-Spring theme: Fresh Vision.
+Winter Story theme: Role Models Lighting My Journey.
 Space limited.
 No experience necessary, just the interest to hear others’ stories, and to bring out your own.
 Future dates TBA seasonally.

 Wednesday, January 23 • 6–8 pm • $20 members/$25 non-members • Sofia Haffenreffer & Claire Houston come together as peer leaders, drawing from their many years of women’s circles, knowing that we all have many stories inside us and would like to make a space for these stories to be told.
 Inspired by the “The Moth Story Hour.”

 Best Support For Friend Whose Child Has Died

 When a child dies, a parent’s fear that their child will be forgotten is paramount to most of the other fears and nightmares they will suffer.
 Additionally, friends often just don’t know what to say and fear saying the wrong thing.
 Learn from a bereaved parent how to truly support your friend and keep their child’s memory alive with your lifelong friendship.